Muskan-Git-Code/Notes/src/main/java/Theory/DBMS_OS_CN_Notes.md

 * **External**: Unusable scattered free space (Solved by Paging)

 ### ⚠️ Page Fault:
-Accessing a page which is not available in main memory.
+Accessing a page which is not available in main memory (RAM).

 ### 🔁 Thrashing:
-Too many page faults slow down the system.
+Occurs when the system spends more time swapping pages between RAM and disk than executing tasks, due to frequent page faults.

 ### 🔄 Page Replacement Algorithms:
 * **FIFO**: First In First Out